Preston-Landers/concurrent-log-handler/README.md

 * Fix for deadlocking problem with recent versions of Python
 * More secure generation of random numbers for temporary filenames
 * Change the name of the lockfile to have .__ in front of it.
+* Provide a QueueListener / QueueHandler implementation for handling log events in a background thread (optional)

 ## Instructions ##

-You can install this module by issuing the following command:
+You can download and install the package with `pip` using the following command:

+    pip install concurrent-log-handler

+If installing from source, use the following command:

     python setup.py install

-To build a Python "wheel", use the following:
+To build a Python "wheel" for distribution, use the following:

     python setup.py bdist_wheel
     # Copy the .whl file from under the "dist" folder

 Here is a simple usage example: